softspiders/lerna-react-ts-storybook-storyshot-starter/README.md

 # react-ts-storybook-storyshot-starter

-Minimalistic React module in TypeScript with Storybook and Snapshot Testing in Lerna monorepo
+Starter for React UI library in TypeScript with Storybook and Snapshot Testing in Lerna monorepo

 UNDER DEVELOPMENT